DILCISBoard/E-ARK-CSIP/specification/implementation/structure/folders/index.md

 CSIPSTR3: The Information Package folder CAN be compressed (for example by using TAR or ZIP);

 <a name="CSIPSTR4"></a>
-CSIPSTR4: The Information Package folder MUST include a metadata file named METS.xml, which MUST include information about the identity and structure of the package and its components at a minimum down to a general description or mention of each representation.
-It CAN include information about the structure of each representation and its components ;
+CSIPSTR4: The Information Package folder MUST include a metadata file named `METS.xml`, which MUST include information about the identity and structure of the package and its components at a minimum down to a general description or mention of each representation.
+It CAN include information about the structure of each representation and its components;

 <a name="CSIPSTR5"></a>
 CSIPSTR5: The Information Package folder MUST include a folder named `metadata`, which MUST include at least all metadata relevant for the whole package